-Using Pure Raw Cocoa Butter
+How to Use Pure Raw Cocoa Butter

 Cocoa butter or cacao butter usually comes in a chunk or bar.
-The colour can vary from cream which is harder in density to black which is softer.
-It has a smooth texture and a gentle fragrance that some have described as being similar to chocolate which also comes from the cacao bean.
+The colour can vary from cream that is harder in density to black that is softer.
+It has a smooth texture and a gentle fragrance that some have described as being similar to chocolate, which also comes from the cacao bean.
 Raw or organic cocoa butter is made from 100% pure cacao oil.

-The most common method is to simply break off a small piece or shave off a slice and rub it against your skin.
+- The most common method is to simply break off a small piece or shave off a slice and rub it against your skin.
 The friction will melt the butter so it can be absorbed into the skin.
 Unlike some other moisturizing products, cocoa butter does not leave a greasy residue on the skin.

-Some people have reported problems getting the cocoa butter to melt.
+- Some people have reported problems getting the cocoa butter to melt.
 Other application methods include softening a piece of the cocoa butter in a small bowl of hot water.
 If you use this method, be very careful not to burn yourself!

-Another popular method is to take a piece of cocoa butter into the shower or bathtub and letting the hot water melt it while rubbing it into the skin.
+- Another popular method is to take a piece of cocoa butter into the shower or bathtub and letting the hot water melt it while rubbing it into the skin.

 Being 100% pure, cocoa butter can also be used in cooking for creamy, extra yummy treats!